 The bill amends K.S.A.
 2024 Supp.
-72-5153 to enhance at-risk educational programs in Kansas by including services provided by nonprofit organizations accredited by the International Multisensory Structured Language Education Council as approved at-risk educational programs.
-It establishes an at-risk education fund in every school district, which will be used to finance programs and services specifically designed for students identified as at-risk.
-The bill outlines the permissible expenditures from this fund, which include at-risk educational programs, personnel, training for best practices, and contracted services.
-Additionally, it mandates that the state board of education will maintain and publish a list of approved at-risk educational programs that school districts must use, with provisions for provisional programs that may be implemented pending state board approval.
+72-5153 to enhance at-risk educational programs in Kansas by including services provided by nonprofit organizations accredited by the International Multisensory Structured Language Education Council.
+It establishes an at-risk education fund in every school district, which will be used to finance programs and services aimed at assisting students identified as at-risk.
+The bill specifies that expenditures from this fund can only be made for approved at-risk educational programs, which must provide evidence-based instruction and support services.
+Additionally, the state board is tasked with maintaining and updating a list of these approved programs, ensuring that school districts have access to effective resources.

 Statutes affected: As introduced: 72-5153